USCHO EDGE PODCAST: Michigan, St. Cloud State are big favorites while other top games are close

 USCHO Edge hosts Jim Connelly, Dan Rubin, and Ed Trefzger analyze five games among top 20 D-I college hockey teams, looking at money lines and over/under as well as giving an in-depth look at the matchups.
-We also discuss whether major penalties and high power-play percentages are affecting over/under.
+We also discuss possible reasons why there was no money line on Michigan at Penn State this week.

 This week’s games: